 This partnership allows us to provide all Dacast users with unlimited streaming channels.
 Broadcasters with Dacast can create a new channel and begin streaming instantly.
 Many other OVP / CDN partnerships are only able to offer one of a few live channels.
 On top of this, new channels must be requested days or weeks in advance.

 CDNs distribute load across a wide variety of servers.
 In the event that your main website goes down, content can still be accessible via the CDN network.

 For live streamers, this manifests via the “backup URL.”
 This Akamai URL means that your stream will fall-back on a secondary stream if failures occur.
 This minimizes disruption for viewers.

 Most CDNs are highly reliable.
 However, sometimes problems can arise.
-In this case, it’s worth looking into customer support available.
+In this case, it’s worth looking into the customer support available.
 Most often, you’ll be contacting customer support at your OVP, rather than at the CDN.

 A CDN network can greatly enhance security features for your video streams.

 This distributed network has a secondary benefit.
 The broad surface area provided by spreading content across the network can mitigate common hacking attacks such as DDoS (Distributed Denial of Service).

 On top of this, top-tier, global CDNs like Akamai are constantly researching, mitigating, and responding to emerging security threats.